Poster Abstract Submission

 3 Learning objectives at the end of the abstract.

-Abstracts will be reviewed and authors will be informed of acceptance or rejection of the contribution as poster presentation by 12th March 2019.
-Final acceptance is conditional upon registration and payment of presenters by the Early Registration Deadline.
+Abstracts will be reviewed and authors will be informed of acceptance or rejection of the contribution as poster presentation by 19th April 2019.
+Final acceptance is conditional upon registration and payment of presenters.

 For your poster presentation you will be able to set up your poster on Saturday morning from 8 am.
 Posters will be exhibited for the duration of the Conference.
 Your presence at your poster board is requested between 12.30-14.00 hrs on Saturday and Sunday and between 16.00-16.30 hrs on Saturday.